margonram/seqcode/README.md

 Users can provide their own data file to run the following list of services with no restrictions:

-* Calculate the distribution of human/mouse genome features from a set of ChIP-seq peaks.
+* Calculate the distribution of human/mouse genome features from a set of genomic regions.
-* Match ChIP-seq peaks to genes based in human/mouse RefSeq transcript annotations.
+* Match genomic regions to genes based in human/mouse RefSeq transcript annotations.
 * Compare two sets of peaks or genomic regions to determine the degree of overlap.
 * Generate boxplots with multiple graphical options to customize the final result.
-* Perform PCA analysis, scatter-plots and heat-maps of genes based on expression or signal values.
+* Perform PCA plots, scatter plots and heatmaps of genes based on expression or signal values.
 * Produce Venn diagrams for multiple sets of elements and UpSet charts.
 * Basic operations on lists of elements such as join, filter and fold-change analysis.

 The rest of functions are offered in our web site for a preselected list of ChIP-seq experiments:

-* Generate profiles of ChIPseq/ATACseq/RNAseq samples for genome browser visualizations.
+* Generate profiles of sequencing data for genome browser visualizations.
 * Produce high-quality aggregated plots centered around TSS, TES, TSS-TES and peak centers.
-* Produce heat maps of ChIP-seq signal intensities around TSS, TES, TSS-TES and peak centers.
+* Produce heatmaps of sequencing signal intensities around TSS, TES, TSS-TES and peak centers.
 * Calculate the count of reads of one sequencing experiment on a set of regions.

 The SeqCode full distribution of commands from GitHub can be locally run with no file size restrictions.